mohamedSabry0/ruLint/README.md

 #### Testing
 - Install `gem install rspec`
 - Initialize `rspec --init`
+- create a new file on the project's root directory `touch example.rb`
+- copy all the code provided in  [Example Input File section](#example-input-file) and make sure to include all the lines
+- paste that code in the `example.rb` and save
 - Run `rspec`

+**Note: without the mentioned file all the tests will fail**

 ### Use Instruction
 #### using the example